Madame de Lafayette

 Rosanna Ley works as a creative tutor and has written many articles and stories for national magazines.
 Her writing holidays and retreats take place in stunning locations in Spain and Italy.
 When she is not travelling, Rosanna lives in West Dorset by the sea.

 Thea Lim's writing has been published by the Southampton Review, the Guardian, Salon, the Millions, Bitch Magazine, Utne Reader and others, and she has received multiple awards and fellowships for her work, including artists' grants from the Canada Council for the Arts and the Ontario Arts Council.
 She holds an MFA from the University of Houston and she previously served as nonfiction editor at Gulf Coast.
-She grew up in Singapore and lives in Toronto with her family.
+She grew up in Singapore and lives in Toronto, where she is a professor of creative writing.

 Jordi Llobregat began writing at the age of twelve after watching the film The Man from Acapulco with Jean Paul Belmondo and Jacqueline Bisset.
 He currently combines writing with his work as head of a company that works on community development in cities.
 His work has been included in several short story anthologies and he is a member of the writing group, El Cuaderno Rojo.
 He is director of the noir fiction festival, Valencia Negra.
 The Secret of Vesalius is his first novel and has been published in eighteen countries worldwide.
 He lives in Valencia, Spain.